routingbyexample/routingbyexample.github.io/_posts/2015-11-22-a-simple-contact-manager.md

 minutes: 5
 ---

-In this example we use Component Router to create a simple contact manager.
+In this example we use Component Router to create a simple contact manager that uses 2 routes:

+- `/`: display list of contacts
+- `detail/:id`: display form to edit contact with id `id`

 # Learning objectives